 As an antioxidant and anti-inflammatory, curcumin is thought to lower the risk of cells in the body becoming damaged, reducing the risk of cell mutations and cancer.

-Furthermore, numerous studies have shown that curcumin has anti-tumor properties, limiting the growth of tumors and spread of cancerous cells.
+Furthermore, numerous studies have found that curcumin has anti-tumor properties, limiting the growth of tumors and the spread of cancerous cells.

-Studies have shown that curcumin may help reduce the chances of several neurodegenerative conditions.
-Its antioxidant and anti-inflammatory powers are thought to reduce cellular damage, inflammation, and amyloid deposits or plaques that occur with these conditions.
+Experts believe that its antioxidant and anti-inflammatory properties reduce cellular damage, inflammation, and amyloid deposits, or plaques, that occur with these conditions.

-Curcumin may also be able to slow down or prevent some of the age-associated protein changes linked to neurodegeneration.
+Curcumin may also be able to slow down or prevent some of the age-associated protein changes that scientists link to neurodegeneration.

-7. Protects against liver damage, gallstones, and manages liver conditions
+7. Protects against liver damage and gallstones and manages liver conditions

-Several studies have shown that curcumin can protect against liver damage.
-Potential liver and gallbladder benefits of curcumin include increasing production of the digestive fluid bile while also protecting liver cells from damage from bile-associated chemicals.
+Potential liver and gallbladder benefits of curcumin include increasing the production of the digestive fluid bile and protecting liver cells from damage from bile-associated chemicals.